ItzLamo/Spelling-Checker-App-with-Python/README.md

 Performance Optimized:
 Utilizes the SymSpell algorithm, which is known for its speed and low memory usage.

-# Why Use This Tool?
+# Why do you use this Tool?
-"A spell checker is an essential feature in modern writing tools.
+A spell checker is an essential feature of modern writing tools.
 It ensures that your text is error-free, polished, and professional.
-This project is a step towards simplifying writing tasks for everyone."
+This project is a step towards simplifying writing tasks for everyone.

 # How to Run:
 Ensure you have Python installed.

 Install the required dependencies using pip install symspellpy tkinter.

 Run the script, and enjoy a hassle-free spelling checker experience.

 This project demonstrates the use of Python for practical applications while enhancing both personal and professional writing skills.